giraud/reasonml-idea-plugin/README.md

 ## Integration

-Integration with reason tools need to be explicitly set with VM properties.

 Note: To edit your `idea[64].vmoptions` you can do it from the console, or via the menu `help > Edit Custom VM Options`.

-:exclamation: you can omit the `reasonReformatOnSave` property if you don't want it, because refmt integration is not ready yet.
-You can still use keyboard mapping.

 ### Linux